craftcms/docs/docs/commerce/1.x/shipping-methods.md

 ### `getType()`

 Returns the type of shipping method.
 This might be the name of the plugin or provider.
 The core shipping methods have type: `Custom`.
-This is shown in the Control Panel only.
+This is shown in the control panel only.

 ### `getId()`